Immunizations & Vaccines

 If you are from South Carolina and have been immunized in this state, any immunizations you have received should be imported over through the state registry interface into your portal.

-New Feature!!
-If you are not from South Carolina, we have a new system where you are can request your out-of-state immunizations to be imported into your portal through Verivax.
+If you are not from South Carolina, you can request that your out-of-state immunizations be imported into your portal through Verivax.

 It is the student's responsibility to make sure that immunizations are uploaded correctly and that their status is listed as Compliant.